R Boötis

 R Boötis is a variable star in the northern constellation of Boötes.
-Typically the star is too faint to be readily visible to the naked eye, with a brightness that fluctuates between apparent visual magnitudes of 9.98.
+The star's brightness varies tremendously, ranging from apparent magnitude 6.0, when it might be faintly visible to the naked eye under very good observing conditions, to 13.3, when a fairly large telescope would be required to see it.
 The distance to this star is approximately 2,150 light years based on parallax measurements.
 It is drifting closer with a radial velocity of about −58 km/s.

 The variability of this star was discovered by German astronomer F. W. Argelander in 1857.
 It is classified as a Mira-type pulsating variable that ranges in brightness from magnitude 6.0 down to 13.3 with a period of 223.11 days.
 The stellar classification of the star ranges from M4e to M8e, where the 'e' indicates emission features in the spectrum.

+R Boötis is much larger and luminous than the Sun, at 4000 solar luminosities and a size 250 times that of the Sun.
+It has cooled to an effective temperature of 3000 Kelvins, giving it a reddish hue.